ror-community/ror-utilities/README.md

 - Move to the directory you just cloned, ex ```cd ./ror-utilities```

 ## Search ROR API for a list of organization names
-The ROR API can be used to find records matching an organization name, alias or acronynm, either by using a simple [query parameter search](https://ror.readme.io/docs/rest-api#query-parameter) or the [affialiation matching service](https://ror.readme.io/docs/rest-api#affiliation-parameter).
+The ROR API can be used to find records matching an organization name, alias or acronynm, either by using a simple [query parameter search](https://ror.readme.io/docs/rest-api#query-parameter) or the [affiliation matching service](https://ror.readme.io/docs/rest-api#affiliation-parameter).
 These scripts accept a CSV list of organization names as input and return a CSV with possible match(es) and other details, depending on which query type is used.

 Usage: